-- a) Assess the sustainability of SELP initiatives for institutional strengthening of stakeholders such as capacity building initiatives of ECP staff and parliamentarians and Secretariat officials of legislative houses; - b) To what extent will financial and economic resources be available to sustain the benefits achieved by the project? - c) To what extent do mechanisms exist to allow stakeholders to carry forward the results attained on gender equality, empowerment of women, human rights and inclusion?

-- d) To what extent are lessons learned being documented by the project team on a continual basis and shared with appropriate parties who could learn from the project? - e) To what extent has sustainability measures been incorporated in UNDP interventions?
+- a) Assess the sustainability of DHL initiatives for institutional strengthening of stakeholders such as capacity building initiatives of human rights, community stabilization and social inclusion stakeholders - b) To what extent will financial and economic resources be available to sustain the benefits achieved by the project? - c) To what extent do mechanisms exist to allow stakeholders to carry forward the results attained on human rights, gender equality, empowerment of women, and social inclusion and protection? - d) To what extent are lessons learned being documented by the project team on a continual basis and shared with appropriate parties who could learn from the project? - e) To what extent has sustainability measures been incorporated in UNDP interventions? - f) To what extent do mechanisms, procedures and policies exist to allow primary stakeholders to carry forward the results attained on gender equality, empowerment of women, human rights and human development? - g) To what extent do stakeholders support the project's long-term objectives? - h) To what extent are lessons learned being documented by the project team on a continual basis and shared with appropriate parties who could learn from the project?